Hexphased/HTB-Writeups/Medium/Instant/README.md

 It worked!
 I can see that there are two users.
 Admin and shirohige.
 I'll try to get the credentials of shirohige via other functions of the API.

-with the function "admin read log", we can read log files everywhere on the machine.
+with the function "admin read log", I can read log files everywhere on the machine.
 However, after trying to abuse path traversal, I discovered that we are not limited to reading only .log files.
 I tried to scout for shirohige's credentials, but found nothing.
 Instead, I decided to try and hunt for his SSH key, so that I can SSH into the machine without his credentials.

 ![ssh](Instant_images/ssh.png)